Revisiting Skeleton-based Action Recognition: Conclusion

 \section{Conclusion}

-In this work, we propose \textbf{PoseC3D}: a 3D-CNN-based approach for skeleton-based action recognition, which takes 3D heatmap volumes as input.
-PoseC3D resolves the limitations of GCN-based approaches in \emph{robustness}, \emph{interoperability} and \emph{scalability}.
-With light-weighted 3D-ConvNets and compact 3D heatmap volumes as input, PoseC3D outperforms GCN-based approaches in both accuracy and efficiency.
-Based on PoseC3D, we achieve the state-of-the-art on both skeleton-based and RGB+skeleton-based action recognition across various benchmarks.
+In this work, we propose \textbf{PoseConv3D}: a 3D-CNN-based approach for skeleton-based action recognition, which takes 3D heatmap volumes as input.
+PoseConv3D resolves the limitations of GCN-based approaches in \emph{robustness}, \emph{interoperability}, and \emph{scalability}.
+With light-weighted 3D-ConvNets and compact 3D heatmap volumes as input, PoseConv3D outperforms GCN-based approaches in both accuracy and efficiency.
+Based on PoseConv3D, we achieve state-of-the-art on both skeleton-based and multi-modality-based action recognition across multiple benchmarks.

+\textbf{Acknowledgement. } This study is supported by the General Research Funds of Hong Kong (No. 14203518), the RIE2020 Industry Alignment Fund–Industry Collaboration Projects (IAF-ICP) Funding Initiative, and Shanghai Committee of Science and Technology (No. 20DZ1100800).